itsmeSamrat/Face-Recognition-System-for-Student-Attendance/README.md

 Also, one limitation of this application is the routes in flask application are not secured meaning we can access the restricted data by simply pasting the routes(links).
 I tried different approaches like using decorators like @login_required and creating own middleware for checking the tokens which are send by the firebase authentication app also using JWT tokens.
 So, simply saying, being my first flask project, there was not good planning for the project.
 In the upcoming, project will keep that in mind.

+Check out the demo video of the web application by clicking [HERE](https://youtu.be/Zc-t0mjkiWk)

 [getting started](#getting-started)

 ## Getting Started